Transferring money FAQs

 Yes, generally speaking you can combine rollovers and contributions in the same IRA.
 However, Traditional IRA dollars and Roth IRA dollars must be kept in separate accounts.

-To roll over your IRA, first open a You Invest traditional or Roth IRA.
+To roll over your IRA, first open a J.P.
+Morgan Self-Directed Investing IRA or Self-Directed Investing Roth IRA.
 Once your account is open, go to our Brokerage Forms and choose “Account Transfer Form” under “Money & Asset Transfer."
 Complete the form and send it to the address provided.
 If you’d like help, you can call us at 1-800-392-5749, Monday-Friday 8 AM – 9 PM and Saturday 9 AM – 5 PM ET.

 Learn more about how to roll over funds to a J.P.
 Morgan IRA.